(updated Feb. 2026)

 - Self-archiving policy

 - Example: This is the publisher PDF of an article in Current History.
-The article was published on 19 Nov.
-2020 and the publisher PDF was deposited in the first author's institutional repository.
-Note that UC Press allows both the final article version and the postprint version to be deposited in repositories or on an author's personal website at any time.
+Note that UC Press allows final published PDFs to be deposited in repositories or on an author's personal website at any time, while the postprint versions can be posted on Academic.edu and ResearchGate.

 Univ. of Pennsylvania Press